-In 2020, the annual base salary for Mr. Walbrecht was \$425,000.
 On January 1, 2021, the Company and Mr. Walbrecht entered into an employment agreement (the "Walbrecht Employment Agreement"), which provides for Mr. Walbrecht's employment as the Company's President for a term expiring on January 1, 2024, subject to certain termination rights, and an annual base salary of \$500,000.
 On March 4, 2022, Mr. Walbrecht's annual base salary was increased to \$550,000 effective as of January 1, 2022.
-In establishing

-Mr. Walbrecht's base salary, the Compensation Committee and the Board of Directors considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as president of a public company.
+In establishing Mr. Walbrecht's 2022 base salary, the Compensation Committee and the Board of Directors considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as president of a public company.
 The Compensation Committee and the Board of Directors also considered, among other things, Mr. Walbrecht's increased responsibilities as a result of the Company's acquisitions in 2021 of Rhino-Rack and MAXTRAX.
-On March 31, 2023, the Company and Mr. Walbrecht mutually agreed to terminate Mr. Walbrecht's employment with the Company pursuant to the Employment Agreement dated as of January 1, 2021, between the Company and Mr. Walbrecht.
+On March 31, 2023, the Company and Mr. Walbrecht mutually agreed to terminate Mr. Walbrecht's employment with the Company pursuant to the Walbrecht Employment Agreement and entered into a Separation Agreement and General Release dated as of March 31, 2023 (which is described below under the heading "Employment Agreements").

-In 2020 the annual base salary for Mr. Kuehne was \$350,000.
-On August 27, 2020, the Company and Mr. Kuehne entered into an employment agreement (the "Kuehne Employment Agreement"), which provides for Mr. Kuehne's employment as the Company's Chief Administrative Officer, Chief Financial Officer, Secretary and Treasurer for a term expiring on August 27, 2023, subject to certain termination rights, and an annual base salary of \$350,000.
-On November 13, 2020, Mr. Kuehne's annual base salary was increased to \$425,000 effective as of January 1, 2021.
+On November 13, 2020, Mr. Kuehne's annual base salary of \$350,000 that was established pursuant to his employment agreement dated as of August 27, 2020 (the "Kuehne Employment Agreement") was increased to \$425,000 effective as of January 1, 2021.
 On March 4, 2022, Mr. Kuehne's annual base salary was increased to \$550,000 effective as of January 1, 2022.
-In establishing Mr. Kuehne's base salary, the Compensation Committee and the Board of Directors considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as executive vice president and chief operating officer of a public company.
-The Compensation Committee and the Board of Directors considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
-The Compensationic Committee and the Board of Directors also considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
-The Compensationic Committee and the Board of Directors also considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
-The Compensationic Committee and the Board of Directors also considered, among other things, the company's acquisitions in 2021 of Rhino-Rack and MAXTRAX and his importance to the operations and continued future success of the Company.
+In establishing Mr. Kuehne's 2022 base salary, the Compensation Committee and the Board of Directors considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as executive vice president and chief operating officer of a public company.
+The Compensation Committee and the Board of Directors also considered, among other things, Mr. Kuehne's increased responsibilities as a result of the Company's acquisitions in 2021 of Rhino-Rack and MAXTRAX and his importance to the operations and continued future success of the Company.
+On August 27, 2023, the Kuehne Employment Agreement expired in accordance with its terms and Mr. Kuehne remained an at-will employee of the Company, continuing to serve as the Company's Executive Vice President, Chief Operating Officer, Secretary and Treasurer.
+On August 31,